DEFINING THE DISH

 USERS AT THE FOREFRONT

-Throughout the interview process, I discerned two distinct categories of food enthusiasts: those adhering to strict dietary standards and others who, while not well-versed in foreign cuisines, display enthusiasm and open-mindedness towards trying new flavors.
+The interviews revealed two types of food enthusiasts: those with strict dietary standards and those who, though unfamiliar with foreign cuisines, are eager and open to trying new flavors.

 DEEPER INSIGHTS